-Spinal stenosis refers to a choking or compression of the spinal nerve roots or the spinal cord.
-There are two types of stenosis: lumbar stenosis and cervical stenosis.
-In both cases, you will experience symptoms relating to the nerves found in the spinal cord.
-Because most of your nerves travel through this part of the body, symptoms can be wide-ranging and affect different parts of the body.
+Spinal stenosis refers to a narrowing of the spinal canal leading to compression of the spinal nerve roots or the spinal cord.
+There are two types of stenosis: lumbar and cervical.
+In both cases, affected individuals experience symptoms relating to the nerves of the spinal cord.
+Because most nerves travel through the spinal column, symptoms can be wide-ranging and affect the entire body.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.